Irving Thalberg: The Last Tycoon

 In October 1939, American novelist F. Scott Fitzgerald began writing The Last Tycoon, a fictionalized biography of Thalberg, naming the protagonist Monroe Stahr to represent Thalberg.
 "Thalberg has always fascinated me", he wrote to an editor.
 "His peculiar charm, his extraordinary good looks, his bountiful success, the tragic end of his great adventure.
 The events I have built around him are fiction, but all of them are things which might very well have happened. ...
 I've long chosen him for a hero (this has been in my mind for three years) because he is one of the half-dozen men I have known who were built on a grand scale."

 Thomas notes that among the reasons Fitzgerald chose to write a book about a Thalberg-like character, was that "throughout his literary career, Fitzgerald borrowed his heroes from friends he admired, and inevitably a bit of Fitzgerald entered the characterizations."
 Fitzgerald himself writes that "When I like men, I want to be like them ..."
 Fitzgerald and Thalberg had real-life similarities: both were prodigies, both had heart ailments, and they both died at early ages.

 According to biographer Matthew J. Bruccoli, Fitzgerald believed that Thalberg, with his "taste and courage, represented the best of Hollywood. ... [and] saw Thalberg as a model for what could be done in the movies."
 Fitzgerald died before the novel was completed, however.
 Bruccoli writes of Fitzgerald's book:

 Although parallels between Monroe Stahr in the novel and Thalberg were evident, many who knew Thalberg intimately stated that they did not see similarities in their personalities.
-Norma Shearer said that the Stahr character was not at all like her former husband.
+Norma Shearer said that the Stahr character was not at all like her late husband.

 In the 1976 film version, directed by Elia Kazan, Monroe Stahr was played by Robert De Niro.
 Kazan, in his pre-production notes, described the Stahr character as he saw him:

 In the 2016 television series based on the novel, Monroe Stahr is played by Matt Bomer.